 This holiday season, millions of travelers will meet up with friends and family all over the country.
 Preparing to spend time with loved ones can be exciting and hectic.
 But it’s important to remember to take care of ourselves and stay healthy.

 Follow these tips for a safe holiday vacation:

-- Sleep tight: The night before travel, plan to get a good night’s sleep to avoid drowsiness which can leave you fatigued or confused.
+Sleep tight.
+The night before travel, plan to get a good night’s sleep.
+Avoid drowsiness, which can leave you out of sorts or confused.

-- Eat breakfast: Breakfast is essential when traveling.
-You need energy to tackle what could be a long day of travel.
+Eat breakfast.
+Breakfast is essential when traveling.
+You need energy to tackle what could be a long day.

-- Drink up!: Dehydration is a serious concern when traveling.
-Plan to drink fluids as usual — and definitely before you get thirsty, because at that point dehydration has already set in.
+Drink up!
+Dehydration is a serious concern when traveling.
+Plan to drink fluids as usual — and definitely before you get thirsty.
+By the time you feel thirsty, dehydration has already set in.

-- Stretch: Stretching every few hours can be critical while traveling.
+Stretching every few hours can be critical while traveling.
 If you are in a car, stop every few hours to get some fresh air and stretch.
 If you are on a plane, use layovers or the aisles to get up and move.
-Here are four simple stretches:
+Try these four simple stretches:

-Keep in mind that while you may not be able to plan for all of the tips listed here, even one can be better than none at all.
+Keep in mind that while you may not get a chance to use all these tips on your trip, even one can be better than none at all.
 Try to be aware of how you are feeling.
 That way, you can recognize early signs of fatigue, dehydration, and muscle soreness and avoid complications later.